Get started

 Conversational AI for fitness coaching, mental health support, spiritual guidance, and clinical applications.
 These applications require emotionally sensitive voice quality, strict compliance for health data, and cost structures that allow always-on availability.
 Luvu and Bible Chat are production customers.

-AI-powered entertainment built for realtime interaction and immersion: IP-based experiences, interactive content, avatar-driven media, and virtual worlds.
+AI-powered entertainment built for realtime interaction and immersion: roleplay platforms, IP-based experiences, interactive content, avatar-driven media.
 These applications require emotion control, lipsync via viseme timestamps, and voice cloning for character consistency.
-Sony, NBCU, Logitech Streamlabs, Latitude, Astrobeam, Playroom, and Particle are production customers.
-This was Inworld's original proving ground: interactive media forced the team to solve the hardest realtime AI problems at scale, and the technology now powers every segment.
+Production roleplay apps anchor the category.
+NVIDIA, NBCU, Logitech Streamlabs, Astrobeam, Playroom, and Particle round out the segment.
+Interactive media forced the team to solve the hardest realtime AI problems at scale, and the technology now powers every segment.

 The Market for Consumer AI Infrastructure